SampleEnvironment/frappy/doc/source/protocol/messages.rst

 Note: numerical values and strings appear 'naturally' formatted in JSON, i.e. 5.0 or "a string"

-&lt;keyword&gt; is one of a fixed list of defined keywords, &lt;specifier&gt; is either the name of the module optionally followed by ':' + the name of a command or parameter, or one of a fixed list of predefined keywords, depending on the message keyword.
+<keyword> is one of a fixed list of defined keywords, <specifier> is either the
+name of the module optionally followed by ':' + the name of a command or parameter, or one of a fixed list of predefined keywords, depending on the message keyword.